-1 Overall, Ms. Manetti's testimony is highly circumstantial compared to the direct testimony provided by Mr. Rodriquez.
-To adopt Ms. Manetti's narrative, Mr. 2 Rodriguez was lying in his sworn declaration and/or the NOA sign was removed shortly 3 after posting and the City (or some other party) would have posted the property with a new sign after expiration of the comment period.
-Given that the City received a 4 comment on January 22, 2021 and the presence of the sign after the comment period, it 5 is unlikely that the sign had been removed during the comment period.
+Overall, Ms. Manetti's testimony is highly circumstantial compared to the direct testimony provided by Mr. Rodriquez.
+2 Rodriguez was lying in his sworn declaration and/or the NOA sign was removed shortly 3 after posting and the City (or some other party) would have posted the property with a new sign after expiration of the comment period.
+Given that the City received a comment on January 22, 2021 and the presence of the sign after the comment period, it 5 is unlikely that the sign had been removed during the comment period.
 There is also no basis to believe that Mr. Rodriguez would blatantly lie about the posting of the sign.
 If 6 the sign had not been properly posted, the City would have simply re-posted.
 The City 7 demonstrated its willingness to correct posting errors for another project, where it re-set 8 the public comment period for a project after discovering that the NOA had not been posted as required.
 See Manetti Ex.
-64. For these reasons, the NOA is found to have 9 been posted on January 11, 2021 as attested by Mr. Rodriguez and to not have been 10 removed prior to expiration of the comment period.
+64. For these reasons, the NOA is found to have been posted on January 11, 2021 as attested by Mr. Rodriguez and to not have been removed and where the Gravelly Lake Dr SW street frontage is located.
+If the street frontage is on the left side of the Ex.
+12 retention plan, it does appear that the two Garry Oak trees depicted in the Manetti Ex.
+19 photo will be removed.

-12 4.
+removed prior to expiration of the comment period.
 Aesthetic Environment.
 Ms. Manetti's aesthetic environment will be adversely affected by approval of Tree Permit No. 295.